Whatsapp Icon

 Understanding the Stages of Acute Myeloid Leukemia (AML)

 Acute Myeloid Leukemia (AML) is a type of cancer that affects the blood and bone marrow.
 It is characterized by the rapid growth of abnormal white blood cells that can impede the production of normal blood cells.
-Unlike other types of cancer, AML does not have traditional stages like Stage I, II, III, or IV.
+Unlike other types of cancer, AML does not have traditional stages like Stages I, II, III, or IV.
 Instead, AML is classified based on other sets of criteria, which will be explored further.

 The French-American-British (FAB) Classification